van-clj/zetta-parser/README.md

 ### do-parse Notation

-do-parse is a macro that will allow you to implement parsers using a monadic notation like the one provided by clojure.algo.monads.
+do-parse is a macro that will allow you to implement parsers using a monadic notation like the one provided by [bwo monads library](https://github.com/bwo/monads).
 This kinds of parsers are really handy when the behavior of the parser changes as you parse through the input.

 ```clojure
 (ns example